 Throughout my visit, I am accompanied by the little Angel, the aptly named.
 The cute sketch willingly a smile a little frozen for cameras of visitors, under the watchful eye of his mother, the charming lady who holds the ticket office of the museum.

-For 20 pesos, not much to see there: tattered statues, objects of worship, old black and white photos.
-But the vast room upstairs, with its huge wood floor weathered by time, its wooden lopsided and light golden filtering through the windows, is full of atmosphere.
-It is observed by the various popes, whose portraits are hung on the walls ...
+For 20 pesos, not much to see: faded statues, cult objects, old black and white photos.
+But the vast room upstairs, with its huge wooden floor with a patina of time, its guingois wood panelling and the golden light filtering through the windows, is full of atmosphere.
+One can see the various popes, whose portraits hang on the walls...

 The cascades of Cambugahay

-A few kilometers after Lazi, towards the north, it is another place full of atmosphere, serene, soothing, which awaits me: Cambugahay, a series of small waterfalls, with clear and fresh water, near which it is good to ask.
+A few kilometers after Lazi, towards the north, another place full of atmosphere, serene, soothing, awaits me: Cambugahay, a series of small waterfalls, with clear and fresh water, near which it is good to ask.